deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSERREACTOS1.png" alt="">

-According to [ReactOS](https://github.com/reactos/reactos/blob/b0dfe20981065793244a2b8bb6787b441098e715/ntoskrnl/mm/ARM3/miarm.h#L773-L805), there is also a macro called `MI_MAKE_HARDWARE_PTE_KERNEL`, which leverages these constants.
+According to [ReactOS](https://github.com/reactos/reactos/blob/b0dfe20981065793244a2b8bb6787b441098e715/ntoskrnl/mm/ARM3/miarm.h#L773-L805), there is also a function called `MI_MAKE_HARDWARE_PTE_KERNEL`, which leverages these constants.
 The prototype and definition can be seen below.

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSERREACTOS2.png" alt="">

-This macro provides a combination of the functionality exposed by both `nt!MiMakeProtectionPfnCompatible` and`nt!MiMakeValidPte` (which is a function we will see shortly).
+This function provides a combination of the functionality exposed by both `nt!MiMakeProtectionPfnCompatible` and`nt!MiMakeValidPte` (which is a function we will see shortly).
 The value 4, or `MM_READWRITE`, is actually [an index into an array](https://github.com/reactos/reactos/blob/1e01afab990b9fb9255d0c0d253ca141d5731a65/ntoskrnl/mm/arm/page.c#L18-L68) called `MmProtectToPteMask`.
 This array is responsible for converting the requested permission of the page (4, or `MM_READWRITE`) to a PTE-compliant mask.

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSERREACTOS3.png" alt="">